A Prediction-Traversal Approach for Compressing Scientific Data on Unstructured Meshes with Bounded Error: Related Work

 \subsection{Error-bounded Lossy Compression for Scientific Data}

-In general, one can categorize compression algorithms into lossless and lossy compression.
+One can categorize compression algorithms into lossless and lossy compression.
 Lossless compression achieves compression by eliminating redundancy within the data while allowing complete reconstruction of the original data upon decompression, while lossy compression keeps an acceptable amount of information and largely reduces data size.
 However, lossless compressors are usually unsuitable for scientific data due to their relatively low compression ratios (generally not much better than 2:1) for floating-point numbers~\cite{zhao2021optimizing}.
 For scientific data, lossy compression usually delivers much higher compression ratios with quality guaranteed.
 One can further categorize lossy compression into error-bounded and non-error-bounded lossy compression based on whether the pointwise error is restricted in user-specified error bounds.
-This paper focuses on error-bounded lossy compressors for the ease of controlling the distortion of compressed data, as summarized below.